Mathématique: Chapter 1

 Chapter 1

-It was too fucking hot.
+It was too fuckin’ hot.

 It was interesting though, the way separated things fell away and down, tears and blood and leaves and books that were dropped and rain and he was certain that of all the fundamental forces, gravity was his favorite because it was the most mysterious and forgiving and it pulled things together.
-Electromagnetism was his least favorite because it was hard and ruthless and bright and it kept things from merging into the same spaces.
+Electromagnetism was his least favorite because it was hard and ruthless and bright and kept things from merging into the same spaces.

 He heard the quiet chime of the elevator through his closed door.

-“No—angle it—the other way.
+“No, angle it—the other way.
 No—the other other way.”

 “I don’t remember couches being this heavy.”